4 minute read

 “Oh, that was just great.
 I needed someone to listen to me and not judge.
 I know exactly what I need to do – and now I just need to get on and do it.”
 At which point, she got up to go.

 “Nope,” she replied.
 “I have a pile of stuff to do – if there is anything else, can I come back and chat?”

 “Of course, you can,” I smiled back.

 So, there you go.
 That was the easiest bit of start-up support I ever delivered.

 No business ever started with a plan – it started with a conversation.
 And, we need to remember that the best start-up support you can often give is – to listen.

-For more advice on starting and running a business get my book “How to Start a Business, When you Don’t Know How to Start a Business”.
+For more advice on starting and running a business get my book “Have Fun, Make Money, Live a Better Life”.
 This business starts with you and that is what is at the heart of his unique CogBiz approach, taking you through 6 CogBiz steps.
 The aim is simple – have fun, make money and live a better life.